codinggilm/recipe_explorer_doc/README.md

-# Static page to show the search terms avialable on the Recipe Explorer app
+# Static page showing the search terms avialable on the Recipe Explorer app